Snapchat/camera-kit-android-sdk/samples/ios/CameraKitSample/README.md

 CameraKit requires a minimum of iOS 11, and a 64 bit processor.
 CameraKit will compile, but not run on a Simulator (due to lack of AVCaptureSession support).

+In order to test sharing to Snapchat, make sure you also add your Snap Kit client id `SCSDKClientId` in `Info.plist`

 ### Dependency Management

 CameraKit currently supports CocoaPods.